Skip to Content

 For more ideas, check out all of our recipes.

-Once upon a time, Pete’s dad brought us a loaf of Prosciutto Bread.
+Funny story: Once upon a time, Pete’s dad brought us a loaf of Prosciutto Bread from New York.
 “I feel bad for you,” Pete said to me.
 When I asked why, he replied, “Because you didn’t grow up eating this.”

 Two quarters of a sourdough loaf of bread in a bowl with the words "Homemade Bread Recipes" digitally written on top.

-This Lard Bread isn’t the only bread recipe on Drugstore Divas.
+There’s nothing that tops a good homemade loaf of bread.
+This Lard Bread is just one of the bread recipes we have on the blog.
 For more, check out all of our Homemade Bread Recipes.

 Prosciutto Bread (aka Lard Bread) Recipe